1justingilmore/memdocs/memdocs/configmgr/sum/deploy-use/automatically-deploy-software-updates.md

              > [!Note]
              > Starting on April 21, 2020, Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 If your ADRs rely on the "Title" property, you'll need to edit it starting June 9, 2020. `Microsoft 365 Apps Update - Semi-annual Channel Version 1908 for x64 based Edition (Build 11929.50000)` is an example of the new title.
 For more information on modifying your ADRs for the title change, see [Update channels for Microsoft 365 Apps](manage-office-365-proplus-updates.md#bkmk_channel).
 For more information about the name change, see [Name change for Office 365 ProPlus](https://docs.microsoft.com/deployoffice/name-change).

-         - The **SCEP and Windows Defender Antivirus Updates** template provides common settings to use when you deploy Endpoint Protection definition updates.
+         - The **SCEP and Microsoft Defender Antivirus Updates** template provides common settings to use when you deploy Endpoint Protection definition updates.

     -   **Collection**: Specifies the target collection to be used for the deployment.
 Members of the collection receive the software updates that are defined in the deployment.